progmaticltd/homebox/docs/email-access-monitoring.md

 IP Details: https://duckduckgo.com/?q=whois+81.17.27.131
 ```

-The second example, this is a message when a connection has been denied, this time without the point details:
+The second example, this is a message when a connection has been denied, this time without the points details:

 ```txt
 IMAP connection denied